Ihavetriediamsure/Hetzner_DNS_Zone_Tool/README.md

 A source-available web interface for managing **A and AAAA DNS records** in Hetzner DNS zones, with automated public IP updates, advanced security features, and integrated monitoring.

+This tool was developed as a hobby project to simplify DNS management and enable flexible IP address management across multiple server locations in distributed environments.

 This tool is designed for self-hosted environments, homelabs, and infrastructure operators who need reliable DNS IP automation without relying on external SaaS services.